lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Offer an optional hashAlg field in CertStatus supporting cases that a certificate needs to be confirmed that has a signature algorithm that does not indicate a specific hash algorithm to use for computing the certHash.
-This is also in preparation for upcoming post quantum algorithms.
+This is also in preparation for upcoming post-quantum algorithms.

-* Add new general message types to request CA certificates, a root CA update, a certificate request template, or Certificate Revocation List (CRL) updates.
+* Added new general message types to request CA certificates, a root CA update, a certificate request template, or Certificate Revocation List (CRL) updates.

-* Extending the use of polling to p10cr, certConf, rr, genm, and error messages.
+* Extended the use of polling to p10cr, certConf, rr, genm, and error messages.

-* Deleting the mandatory algorithm profile in {{sect-c.2}} and refer instead to Section 7 of {{RFC9481}}.
+* Deleted the mandatory algorithm profile in {{sect-c.2}} and refer instead to Section 7 of {{RFC9481}}.

 * Added {{sect-8.6}}, {{sect-8.7}}, {{sect-8.9}}, and {{sect-8.10}}.